Computer Assisted Proof of Drift Orbits Along Normally Hyperbolic Manifolds: Main results

 Then for sufficiently small $\varepsilon>0$ there exists an $x_{\varepsilon}$ and $n_{\varepsilon}>0$ such that

 \end{theorem}

 Before giving the proof let us make a couple of comments about the assumptions.

-\begin{remark} \emph{Assumption (\ref{eq:Lip-g-assumption}) will readily hold when $g$ is $ C^{1}$ since $\Lambda_{0}$ is compact, so we can take $\overline{U}$ to be compact as well.
+\begin{remark} comment 21{} \cor{Assumption (\ref{eq:Lip-g-assumption}) will readily hold since $\Lambda_{0}$ is compact, so we can take $\overline{U}$ to be compact as well and existence of $L_g$ follows from the fact that $g$ is smooth}.
 Conditions (\ref{eq:contraction-expansion-bounds}) will hold due to the contraction and expansion properties along the stable and unstable manifolds.
-What is important for us is to have explicit bounds $ L_{g}$,$C$ and $\lambda$ which enter into the key assumption (\ref {eq:key-assumption}).
-Condition (\ref{eq:key-assumption}) measures the influence of the perturbation term $g$ on the coordinate $I$.
-This can be thought of as a discrete version of a Melnikov integral.
-(Instead of an integral we have a sum, since we are working with a discrete system.)
-An important feature is that we are computing the sum along a finite fragment of a homoclinic orbit, and not along the full orbit as is the case in Melnikov theory.
-The second term in (\ref{eq:key-assumption}) takes into account the truncated tail. } \end{remark}
+What is important for us is to have explicit bounds $ L_{g}$,$C$ and $\lambda$ which enter into the key assumption (\ref {eq:key-assumption}). \end{remark}

+\begin{remark} comment 30{}\cor{ Condition (\ref{eq:key-assumption}) measures the influence of the perturbation term $g$ on the coordinate $I$.
+This can be thought of as a discrete analogue of the following formula for the perturbed scattering map from \cite{GLS}

+where and where $\Phi_t$ is the flow of the unperturbed system.
+Instead of computing an integral along a homoclinic orbit of the flow, we compute a sum along a discrete orbit.
+An important feature is that we are computing it along a finite fragment of the homoclinic.
+The second term in (\ref{eq:key-assumption}) takes into account the truncated tail.
+We believe that for computer assisted proofs computing a bound for a sum for a discrete dynamical system, which comes from considering a time shift map or Poincar\'e map, is more convenient than computing a bound on an integral over a trajectory of a flow. } \end{remark}

-\begin{remark} \emph{In Theorem \ref{th:main} we assume that the homoclinic channels are in $U$, meaning that they are close to $\Lambda_{0}$.
-This is not a restrictive assumption, since a homoclinic channel which is far away can be propagated close to $\Lambda_{0}$ by using backward iterates of $f_{0}$. } \end{remark}
+\begin{remark} In Theorem \ref{th:main} we assume that the homoclinic channels are in $U$, meaning that they are close to $\Lambda_{0}$.
+This is not a restrictive assumption, since a homoclinic channel which is far away can be propagated close to $\Lambda_{0}$ by using backward iterates of $f_{0}$. \end{remark}

-\begin{remark} \emph{Theorem \ref{th:main} can be generalised to the setting of higher dimensional $\theta$ and $I$ as follows.
-If we have actions $I_1,\ldots,I_k$, we can single out one of them (say $I=I_1$) for the conditions (\ref{eq:Lip-g-assumption}) and (\ref{eq:key-assumption}), to obtain diffusion towards the singled out action. } \end{remark}
+\begin{remark} Theorem \ref{th:main} can be generalised to the setting of higher dimensional $\theta$ and $I$ as follows.
+If we have actions $I_1,\ldots,I_k$, we can single out one of them (say $I=I_1$) for the conditions (\ref{eq:Lip-g-assumption}) and (\ref{eq:key-assumption}), to obtain diffusion towards the singled out action. \end{remark}